Reclaiming British Identity in troubled times

 It should be maintained by a government-funded but politically neutral organisation.
 A key objective of the organisation would be to take a broad look at society and urge different people and organisations within to adhere to the charter.

 Once values are defined in this way, then comes the work of propagating those values throughout society.
-Even if people enthusiastically adopt it, it will take (in my opinion) at least two generations to permeate the majority of society - there are no short-term fixes to the cultural schisms we face.
+Even if people enthusiastically adopt it, it will take (in my opinion) at least two generations to permeate the majority of society - there are no quick fixes to the cultural divides we face.